i-shah/ml-organ-tox/README.md

 # Testing the system

 After you have completed the above steps open [this page (if jupyter is running on port 7777)](http://localhost:7777) in your browser to run different steps of the analysis.
-The machine learning analysis given in "organ-tox-ml.ipynb", the impact of different factors on F1 performance is given in "organ-tox-stats.ipynb", and the code for reproducing all figures / tables is given in "organ-tox-figs.ipynb".
+The machine learning analysis given in notebooks/organ-tox-ml.ipynb, the analysis of different factors in machine learning on F1 performance is given in notebooks/organ-tox-stats.ipynb, and the code for reproducing all figures / tables is given in notebooks/organ-tox-figs.ipynb.